 FAQs

-Habaneros are one of the spiciest peppers according to the Scoville scale which measures the spiciness of peppers.
+Habaneros are one of the spiciest peppers according to the Scoville scale.
 Be sure to wear gloves or wash your hands with soap thoroughly before touching anything.

-If you want to make this ahead it is best to chop and store each of the ingredients in their own container.
+This can be made a few hours ahead, but for best results serve the day it is made.
+If you need it prepped further than a few hours ahead, it is best to chop and store each of the ingredients in their own container.
 Store in the fridge until it's time to mix together.

 - Select perfectly ripe fruit.
 It's key to the flavor and texture of the salsa.